April Stepping Stones to Success

 Weeks Three and Four

-Visit Canyon’s Edge Nursery for your native and adaptive plant needs.
+Visit Canyon’s Edge Plants for your native and adaptive plant needs.
+Read about Neal Hinders, owner of Canyon's Edge Plants and his achievement in horticulture.
 Make weekly trips to the other local nurseries and home improvement centers; their plant stock changes often.
 Remember to take your personal plant profile checklist with you to the nurseries.
 For gardeners, April and May are the best months of the year.
 Your gardening-impaired friends just don’t understand.
 Abandon your will to your voracious desire for new plants.
 Accept the fact that you’ve become a plantaholic.
 Acceptance of plantaholicism is the first step to becoming a great gardener.
 Enjoy life!
 Disclaimer: temper plant experimentation by consulting your plant profile.
 If the plant doesn’t fit the climate, soil, location, maintenance and your plan, keep looking.
 The pitfalls of plantaholicism is visual and olfactory inebriation of color and fragrance.
 Ask yourself, “once the bloom is off the rose, is this what I need”?

 If the Panhandle nurseries don’t carry everything needed, this is a great time to head out of town.
 Go West, Gardener!
-Expand your plant exploration to Santa Fe Greenhouse or nurseries in Albuquerque.
+Expand your plant exploration to Agua Fria Nursery or Plants of the Southwest in Santa Fe and other in Albuquerque.
 Or go south to Wichita Valley Nursery in Wichita Falls, or perhaps a favorite Lubbock nursery.
 While out of town, be sure to check out organic supplies and garden ornamentation too.

 Some plants may still need to be hardened off before planting.
 Apply fresh compost tea or other organic stimulator and water in.
 Mulch the bed.